How we test cooker hoods

 What's the build quality like?

 Cooker hoods need to be attached to a wall, hung from the ceiling or built into a kitchen cabinet, so they must be well built.
-We check for build quality, sharp edges and finishing in our tests.
+In our tests, we check for build quality, sharp edges and finishing.
 The best cooker hoods feel solid on the outside and when changing the grease filter.
 A poor cooker hood has a flimsy feel.

 Should I buy it?